Advertisements

 faradic or galvanic stimulation for foot drop

-One of my readers rightly asked me a question of “whether we should go for faradic stimulation or galvanic stimulation for foot drop and why”?
-This made me write this article on faradic stimulation for foot drop or galvanic?
-A debate.
+One of my readers rightly asked me, ” Should we go for faradic or galvanic stimulation for foot drop, and why?”
+This made me write this article on whether faradic stimulation is for foot drop or galvanic—a debate.

-After lots of brainstorming, searches and my personal knowledge and experience.
-Views expressed here are solely mine.
-It does not have any research data to back.
+After lots of brainstorming and searching, as well as my knowledge and experience, the views expressed here are solely mine.
+It does not have any research data to back it up.

 Advertisements

-In one of our previous article “Foot Drop and its Physiotherapy management“, we have covered everything related to foot drop.
-We have discussed the different causes, its complications, and its management.
-We already know that electrical stimulation of foot dorsiflexor (tibialis anterior muscle) is an important part of the treatment.
+In our previous article, “Foot Drop and its Physiotherapy Management,” we covered everything related to foot drop.
+We discussed the different causes, complications, and management.
+We already know that electrical stimulation of the foot dorsiflexor (tibialis anterior muscle) is an important part of the treatment.

-Let’s try to find out whether faradic or galvanic stimulation for foot drop.
+Let’s find out whether faradic or galvanic stimulation for foot drop.

 Faradic and galvanic stimulation

-Although both galvanic type current and faradic type current are used for the same purpose still there’s a difference between faradic and galvanic current.
-Galvanic current is interrupted direct current and is used for the treatment of denervated muscle.
+Although galvanic and faradic currents are used for the same purpose, there’s a difference between galvanic and faradic currents.
+Galvanic current is an interrupted direct current used to treat denervated muscle.

-Denervated muscle is the paralysis condition of muscle, where there is left no nerve connection to muscle.
-Faradic stimulation is given for muscle paresis conditions.
-In muscle paresis, there is partial nerve supply to the muscle.
-It is also called partially innervated muscle.
+Denervated muscle is a paralysis condition in which no nerve connection remains.
+Faradic stimulation is given for muscle paresis, which is also called partially innervated muscle.

 Denervated and partially innervated muscle

-Denervation can be at CNS (central nervous system) level or PNS (peripheral nervous system)level.
-In severe brain damage is the perfect example of denervation at CNS level.
-In this case, the limbs may get totally paralysed.
-There will no sign of slightest of flickering movement.
+Denervation can be at the CNS (central nervous system) level or the PNS (peripheral nervous system)level.
+Severe brain damage is the perfect example of denervation at the CNS level.
+In this case, the limbs may get paralysed.
+There will be no sign of the slightest flickering movement.

-Denervation at a peripheral level may happen during fracture of the bone, or accidental injury during the surgery.
-I have seen a wrist drop case due to complete radial nerve injury at elbow due to fracture of the elbow joint.
+Denervation at a peripheral level may happen during a fracture of the bone or accidental injury during the surgery.
+I have seen a wrist drop case due to a complete radial nerve injury at the elbow due to a fracture of the elbow joint.

-Same as the denervation, partial damage (partial innervation) of the nerve can happen both in CNS level and PNS level.
-But, there will be some movement or flickering movement in the limbs.
+Similar to denervation, partial damage (partial innervation) of the nerve can happen both at the CNS and PNS levels.
+However, there will be some movement or flickering movement in the limbs.

 Faradic stimulation for foot drop or Galvanic

 Foot drop also can happen due to CNS damage or PNS damage.
-So before making any decision on giving faradic or galvanic stimulation, one should learn the full history of the patient.
-They should look for the sign of movement in the foot.
+So before deciding to give faradic or galvanic stimulation, one should learn the patient’s complete history.
+They should look for the signs of movement in the foot.

-In a hemiplegic or traumatic brain injury case, if you find that the foot does show any movement, then I suggest you go for galvanic stimulation or vice versa.
-As the treatment progresses, if you achieve minimal movement, then you should switch over to faradic stimulation.
+In a hemiplegic or traumatic brain injury case, if you find that the foot does not show any movement, then I suggest you go for galvanic stimulation or vice versa.
+As the treatment progresses, if you achieve minimal movement, you should switch to faradic stimulation.

-In peripheral nerve damage of peroneal nerve (can be due to fracture at the knee), look for whether it’s partial or complete nerve damage.
+If you have peripheral nerve damage to the peroneal nerve (which can be due to a knee fracture), look for whether it’s partial or complete nerve damage.
 Check the nerve investigation report, such as the NCV (nerve conduction velocity) test.
-Based on the finding, make you clinical decision.
+Based on the findings, make your clinical decision.

 Final word

-Though this has worked for me, not all severe foot drop case has shown improvement.
-It’s upon the reader to take an informed decision.
+Though this has worked for me, not all severe foot drop cases have shown improvement.
+The reader must make an informed decision.
 So, what do you think?
-Please drop your opinion below.
+Please share your opinion below.

 Dr Sunit Sanjay Ekka is a physiotherapist in practice for the last 15 years.
 He has done his BPT from one of the premium Central Government physiotherapy colleges, ie, SVNIRTAR.
 The patient is his best teacher and whatever he gets to learn he loves to share it on his Youtube channel and blog.